cuemacro/chartpy/README.md

 standalone package, so it'll be easier to use for both non-financial and financial applications.
 It also has many more features including subplots and much more.

-At present ChartPy supports several types of plots
+At present chartpy supports several types of plots
 * line (bokeh, plotly and matplotlib)
 * scatter (bokeh, plotly and matplotlib)
 * surface (plotly)